Lubomyr Romankiw: Background

 He received the Perkin Medal from the Society of Chemical Industry in 1993, the Vittorio de Nora Award from the Electrochemical Society in 1994, and the 1994 IEEE Morris N. Liebmann Memorial Award.

 In March 2012, he was inducted into the National Inventors Hall of Fame.
 In 2014, he was elected as a foreign member of the National Academy of Engineering of the United States for his innovation of thin-film magnetic head structures and electrochemical process technologies for microelectronics device fabrication.

 He was active in various organizations, most notably serving as the Nachalniy Plastun (Chief Scout) of the Plast National Scout Organization of Ukraine.
 Romankiw was a member of the Shevchenko Scientific Society, USA.

 Romankiw died in the United States on June 27, 2024, at the age of 93.

 Invention of Thin Film Heads

-By the 1960's, the earlier version of magnetic storage, the IBM drum storage was approaching its storage limit.
+By the 1960s, the earlier version of magnetic storage, the IBM drum storage was approaching its storage limit.
 Hand-made and assembled copper-wired heads were becoming too small to become extendible to smaller size and scalable to higher areal density storage per square inch.